-According to a recent article in the Wall Street Journal, the man who literally wrote the book on password management, Bill Burr, admitted that the password as primary protection is no longer valid.
+According to a recent article in the Wall Street Journal, the man who literally wrote the book on password management, Bill Burr, admitted that the password as primary protection is no longer a valid risk management strategy.
 Burr was the author of a 2003 report that recommended using numbers, obscure characters, and capital letters, along with regular updating, for inreased security.
 Now, according to The Journal story, he says he “blew it” and regrets the error.

 Thanks, Bill.
 Yet, despite his confession, passwords still play an important role in security today—but they are not enough alone.